Gabrielle Onguéné: CSKA Moskva

-International
+International career

 Aboudi Onguéné has represented Cameroon on the Cameroonian national team since 2008 after being scouted at the age of 15.
 In 2011, she helped the team win gold at the All-Africa Games in Mozambique.
 During the semi-final against South Africa, she scored the game-winning goal.

 Aboudi Onguéné competed at the 2012 London Olympics and scored the team's lone goal in the tournament.
 At the 2015 FIFA Women's World Cup in Canada, she scored an equalizer in the team's 2–1 win over Switzerland and was named Player of the Match.
 She was voted best player at the 2016 Africa Women Cup of Nations.

 As of 2018, Aboudi Onguéné has been nominated for African Women's Footballer of the Year four consecutive times.

 At the 2019 FIFA Women's World Cup in France, Aboudi Onguéné scored an equalizer against the Netherlands during the team's second group stage match.